 These are my new & improved yellow birthday cupcakes.
 Adapted from my original recipe, I use sour cream, cake flour, and extra vanilla to guarantee each cupcake is soft, buttery, and moist.
 Topped with chocolate buttercream, these updated yellow cupcakes are super flavorful and much easier to prepare than the originals!

-Speaking of birthdays, I have a recipe in need of a major update.
 I published a yellow cupcake recipe in 2014, a cupcake I found delicious at the time.
 Fast forward a few years and the recipe is still good, but the cupcakes often taste bland and dry out quickly.
 The reviews are mixed– bakers report either great results or disappointing results.
 I knew I could revamp this recipe because yellow birthday cupcakes deserve more than mediocre results.

 After playing around with the recipe, I produced an even better version that promises consistent results.
-In a taste comparison, my taste testers (hi friends!) heavily preferred this newer recipe.
+In a taste comparison, my taste testers heavily preferred this newer recipe.
 They’re buttery, moist, and taste even better than they look!

 Recipe Fix: Yellow Cupcakes